fpvcult/laprf/README.md

-# A Typescript LapRF Protocol Library
+# A Node.js LapRF Protocol Library

-_Under Development_
+_In Development_

-Serialization Library to serialize and deserialize binary messages from ImmersionRC FPV Devices.
+A library, written in TypeScript, to serialize and deserialize binary messages for communication with ImmersionRC LapRF devices.

 Inspired by: